pythonanywhere/help_pages/articles/RebuildingVirtualenvs.md

 ##4) Rebuild a new virtualenv

 Using the appropriate Python version:

+    :::bash
     virtualenv --python=/usr/bin/pythonX.Y /home/myusername/path/to/virtualenv

 or, with virtualenvwrappper

+    :::bash
     mkvirtualenv --python=/usr/bin/pythonX.Y my-virtualenv-name